Josh Okogie NBA Preview vs. the Spurs

 Spurs 2022-23 Defensive Insights

-- The Spurs were the worst in the league last year, conceding 123.1 points per game.
+- Allowing 123.1 points per game last year made the Spurs the worst team in the NBA on defense.

-- In terms of rebounds, the Spurs were 26th in the NBA last year, allowing 45 per game.
+- In terms of rebounds, the Spurs were 26th in the NBA last season, giving up 45 per game.

-- In terms of assists, the Spurs were ranked 29th in the NBA defensively last season, giving up 26.8 per game.
+- The Spurs were the 29th-ranked squad in the league in assists conceded per game last year, at 26.8.

-- Giving up 12.6 made three-pointers per contest last year, the Spurs were 22nd in the league in that category.
+- The Spurs were the 22nd-ranked squad in the NBA in terms of allowing three-pointers last season, conceding 12.6 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!